Cristiano Ronaldo Transfer Rumours: Juventus Officially Makes Bid to Real Madrid

 Juventus have officially made a bid for Real Madrid forward Cristiano Ronaldo as they attempt to bring the Portuguese superstar to Turin in the summer transfer window.

-Ronaldo's agent, Jorge Mendes, has presented the offer to Real Madrid president Florentino Perez who must now decide whether to accept or reject it, per El Chiringuito (h/t Football Italia).
+Ronaldo's agent, Jorge Mendes, has presented the offer to Real Madrid president Florentino Perez, who must now decide whether to accept or reject it, per El Chiringuito (h/t Football Italia).

 Real Madrid are said to have a "gentleman's agreement" with Ronaldo that he can leave for €100 million (£88.6 million) as long as he does not join a direct rival, per Football Italia.

 Ronaldo's future at the Santiago Bernabeu has been uncertain since he helped the club win a third consecutive UEFA Champions League title in May.
-After the match he said "it was beautiful to be at Real Madrid", per Bein Sports (h/t BBC Sport).
+After the match, he said "it was beautiful to be at Real Madrid", per BelN Sports (h/t BBC Sport).

 It's not the first time Ronaldo has been linked with a move away from Real Madrid, and it's often seen as a sign that the 33-year-old is after an improved contract.